jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 - I am a Singapore citizen, who is eligible for H-1B1.
 Unlike H-1B, no lottery process is needed to apply for a H-1B1.
 - I am starting my role as a software engineer at Quora in November 2021.

-Pieces of information here may be useful to you, however shortlived and imcomplete.
+Pieces of information here may be useful to you, however shortlived and incomplete.